INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/jetstream_instance_creation.md

 # Creating a Jetstream Instance through Exosphere and installing DeepLabCut, SLEAP, and Jupyter

-## Creating a base Jetstream instance
+## Create a base Jetstream instance

 1. In your allocation, go to Create and select Instance